 Legs feel heavy especially when exercising

-When the adrenals are exhausted, they may not show up in conventional medical tests as the the symptoms you are experiencing are early symptoms and it is not enough to be detected.
+When the adrenals are exhausted, they may not show up in conventional medical tests as the symptoms you are experiencing are early symptoms and it is not enough to be detected.
 It is sub-clinical.
 The adrenals have to be 9/10s unresponsive for it to show up in a blood test.
-In other words, 80-90% of the adrenal needs to be not working well in order for a blood test to show that there is a problem.
+In other words, 80-90% of the adrenal glands need to be not working well in order for a blood test to show that there is a problem.

 How to Test for Adrenal Fatigue by Dr. Eric Berg